Compressing Language Models for Specialized Domains: Introduction

 Model compression techniques, such as quantization and pruning, are foundational approaches aimed at reducing the computational footprint of LMs during inference \citep{zhu-etal-2024-survey-model}.
 Quantization represents weights (and/or activations) with lower precision, while pruning removes less important weights.
 Notably, recent work has shown the successful application of quantization \citep{frantar-etal-2023-optq, lin-etal-2024-awq} and pruning \citep{frantar-alistarh-2023-sparsegpt, sun-etal-2024-simple} to general-purpose LMs without any additional training.

 LM compression studies typically focus on preserving general-purpose performance, i.e. language modeling and commonsense reasoning capabilities \citep{frantar-alistarh-2023-sparsegpt, ma-etal-2023-llm, sun-etal-2024-simple}.
 However, in practice, LMs may be deployed within only one particular domain, e.g. biomedical or legal \citep{labrak-etal-2024-biomistral, colombo-etal-2024-saullm, ling-etal-2024-domain, chen-etal-2024-survey}.
-This scenario unlocks new paths towards improving inference efficiency by extracting domain-specific LMs from general-purpose models (Figure \ref{fig:diagram}).
+This scenario unlocks new paths towards improving inference efficiency by extracting domain-specific LMs from general-purpose models.

-Recently, \citet{zhang-etal-2024-pruning} proposed D-Pruner, a pruning method aiming to preserve weights that are influential to both domain-specific and general capabilities.
-To identify such weights, D-Pruner leverages the gradient information from a composite loss function which incorporates general weight importance scores.
-However, this requires full-parameter fine-tuning of the LM, thus incurring substantial computational costs.
+\citet{zhang-etal-2024-pruning} proposed D-Pruner, a pruning method aiming to preserve weights that are influential to both domain-specific and general capabilities.
+To identify such weights, D-Pruner leverages the gradient information from a composite loss function that incorporates general weight importance scores.
+However, this requires a full-parameter fine-tuning pipeline for the LM, thus incurring substantial computational costs.

 The majority of post-training LM compression methods rely upon \textit{calibration data}, a small amount of data used to aid the analysis of layer activations.
-Recent work has shown that calibration data can impact task performance \citep{williams-aletras-2024-impact}, although \citet{bandari-etal-2024-c4} find that task-specific calibration data does not necessarily benefit performance.
+Recent work has shown that calibration data can impact task performance \citep{williams-aletras-2024-impact, bandari-etal-2024-c4, williams-etal-2025-self}.
 Inspired by this line of work, we investigate how to effectively leverage domain-specific data for calibration, aiming to maximize in-domain performance without sacrificing general capabilities.
 Our main contributions are as follows:

 \begin{enumerate}[left=0pt,partopsep=0em]